PabloUribeB/PabloUribeB.github.io/_pages/about.md

     <div class="editorial-card">
     <p class="editorial-card__label">Background</p>
       <p>
         My research agenda focuses on education and health economics in Colombia.
-In the past, I worked as a Short-Term Consultant for the Development Impact group (DIME) at the World Bank.
+In the past, I was a Pre-Doctoral Fellow in Economics at Yale University, and also worked as a Short-Term Consultant for the Development Impact group (DIME) at the World Bank.
 I was also a research assistant at Harvard Kennedy School, the United Nations Development Programme, Banco de la República (Colombia's Central Bank), and EAFIT University.
       </p>
     </div>
     <div class="editorial-card editorial-card--accent">